ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/hhd/index.rst

 Scope
 +++++

 Hypertensive heart disease should occur at the incidence of HF in the DisMod model multiplied by the proportion of heart failure that is due to HHD.
 Heart failure due to HHD is then a chronic state without remission.
 Transition from prevalent HF due to hypertensive heart disease to death should occur at the GBD EMR rate from the HF DisMod model.
-The transition rate from the susceptible state to the prevalent state should be modified by systolic blood pressure and LDL-C.
+The transition rate from the susceptible state to the prevalent state should be modified by systolic blood pressure and high body mass index.

 Assumptions and Limitations
 +++++++++++++++++++++++++++